Tahatū Career Navigator®

 Tertiary study programmes have different entry requirements depending on the subject and qualification level.
 Education providers sometimes have different entry requirements for the same qualification.

-Tertiary qualifications can start at Level 3 or 4.
-You can apply to study for them at a division of Te Pūkenga, wānanga, university or private training establishment.
+Tertiary qualifications can start at Level 1, 2 or 3.
+You can apply to study for them at a polytechnic, wānanga, university, private training establishment or training provider.

 If you want to get a degree, you might need to have University Entrance (UE) by the time you start studying.
 Your record of achievement will say if you have University Entrance.